 Amongst the arterial roads recommended were an inner ring of the city centre (referred to as inner core within the report), an outer ring utilising what would become the Clyde Tunnel and several radial routes.
 The speed limit on these routes was recommended as 50mph.

-The route of the proposed inner ring road was as follows:
+The route of the proposed IRR was as follows: